parths-rk/MediBridge/README.md

 📝 Usage

-Register as a Patient or Doctor
+Register as a Patient or Login as both   //=> Doctor can only be registered directly in data base by admin due to security reasons.

 Login to access role-specific features